 - There are 5 comfortable rooms including 2 Lapland Cone rooms, 3 heated Tipi Cabins.

 - Each Tipi Cabin is kept at a warm, steady temperature with a hybrid system of electrical heating and a pellet burner (a stove that automatically burns wood pellets) that adds warmth and ambiance with a crackling enclosed flame.
-The cabin has a twin/double bedroom, bathroom (incineration toilet and wash basin - the shower is located at the sauna on the lake or in the forest) and a glass veranda with views of the northern skies.
+The cabin has a twin/double bedroom, bathroom (incineration toilet and wash basin - the shower is located a short distance along the walkway in the Forest Sauna, and also at the Sauna on the Lake) and a glass veranda with views of the northern skies.
 It is possible to accommodate up to four beds in the Tipi Cabin for a family.

-- The Lapland Cone Rooms have a double/twin bedroom, bathroom (incineration toilet and wash basin - the shower is located at the sauna on the lake or in the forest) and a glass roof and panoramic windows facing north, designed to spot the aurora from the comfort of your own room.
+- The Lapland Cone Rooms have a double/twin bedroom, bathroom (incineration toilet and wash basin - the shower is located down the walkway in the Forest Sauna, and also at the Sauna on the Lake) and a glass roof and panoramic windows facing north, designed to spot the aurora from the comfort of your own room.

 Amenities/Leisure:

-- Full Board included (breakfast, lunch and 3-course dinner including soft drinks).
+- Full Board included (hot/cold breakfast, lunch and 3-course dinner including house drinks and soft drinks).
 The food served is a set menu for each day based on seasonal availability.
-Dietary requirements are catered for with advance notification.
+Dietary requirements and special requests are catered for with advance notification.

 - A light snack and hot drink are also served for those staying up late waiting for the Aurora Borealis